DoganK01/LLM_Assignment/README.md

 # LLM_Assignment

-Below is an advanced, detailed, and comprehensive documentation in Markdown (.md) format, tailored to your project.
-It covers how Python, AI, machine learning, and language models are implemented and used, with a focus on technical aspects.
-This documentation is designed to be exhaustive and serve as a reference for developers and data scientists working on or extending your project.

 ---

-# Advanced Technical Documentation: Anomaly Detection Pipeline
+# LLM-Powered Text Analysis and Anomaly Detection Pipeline

-This document provides an in-depth exploration of the implementation and utilization of Python, artificial intelligence (AI), machine learning (ML), and language models within an anomaly detection pipeline.
-The project integrates data preparation, feature extraction, anomaly detection, and evaluation into a cohesive system, leveraging modern Python libraries, OpenAI's GPT-4o for natural language processing (NLP), and scikit-learn for ML tasks.
-Below, we dissect each component, its technical underpinnings, and the interplay of AI/ML techniques.
+This document provides an in-depth exploration of the implementation and utilization of Python, LLM, and Machine Learning, within an anomaly detection pipeline.
+The project integrates data preparation, feature extraction, anomaly detection, and evaluation into a cohesive system.

 ## Table of Contents
 1. [Project Overview](#project-overview)